 “Get ready to explore the hidden paradise that nestled in the shadows of the magnificent Himalayas in a barren land with exceptional topography.”

 Dolpo’s hidden mysteries sheen luminously and endowed with rich culture, sweeping sceneries, mysterious gorges, rare flora, fauna, cliffs, rivers, large cascades, and turquoise lake.
 Horizons are glittering in the mountains and their glaciers and ice fields are stunning, spiritualizing and enriched.

 According to myth, it’s one of the “hidden valleys” created by Guru Rinpoche as a sanctuary for pious Buddhists in troubled times.
 The soaring mountains including Dhaulagiri massif, Kanijiruwa massif, and the Tibetan plateau surround the Dolpo valley.
 The region hides at the high pass from the south and lying at the northwest of Dhaulagiri and Kali Gandaki Gorge.
 Dolpo’s easiest access is from Tibet, where its people migrated from perhaps 1,000 years ago.

-This exquisite place situated at the northwest of Karnali region which is the most remote region of Nepal with the difficult geographical setting.
+This exquisite place situated in the northwest of the Karnali region which is the most remote region of Nepal with the difficult geographical setting.
 The enticing trails features crisscross through sculpted gorges, while others lead into calm and revitalizing highlands, just a small number of the trails are very challenging takes to quiet soaring mountain desert.

 In spite of its remoteness, it is a perfect place to appreciate the beauty of nature that contains silver shining peaks, a dazzling array of panoramas, luminous blue skies, starry nights, and distinct cultures.

 Dolpo region is one of the few places in the globe not yet affected by globalization, modernization, making this region remarkable and distinct.
 Such least explored region, Dolpo awaits the inquisitive explorer to cater an exceptionally worldly experience.